wp-plugins/alo-easymail/readme.txt

 5. The widget on administration dashboard

 == Changelog ==

+= 2.4.2 =
+* Fixed: when an admin edits a subscriber inline, the "last activity" is not updated
+* Fixed: if newsletters are not published on blog, there is not the "preview" link in edit screen messages
+* Fixed: on registration, if a new user does not subscribe, the email is now added to unsubscribed db table

 = 2.4.1 =
 * Fixed: a serious bug in db table installation/upgrade so errors on subscriptions